 Overpronation is described as an excessive amount of pronation (inward collapse of the foot) during the weight bearing phase of walking and running gait.
 It is often claimed that overpronation can cause injury in runners.

 However in this article, I’ll be putting those claims under some close scrutiny.

-I’ve written this article to specifically discuss some of the literature regarding foot level pronation, and in doing so facilitate the conclusion that the term “overpronation” is neither accurate, descriptive nor meaningful, and should therefore be erased from modern day usage in both the lay and the medical communities.
+I’ve written this article specifically to discuss some of the research that guides what we know about pronation of the foot, and in doing so facilitate the conclusion that the term “overpronation” is neither accurate, descriptive nor meaningful.

 Feet which did not fit stated criteria were deemed as ‘abnormal’ with the assumption being that they may be less efficient and more prone to injury due to compensations which may occur during activity.